markusressel/telegram-click/README.md

 Since all user input initially is of type `str` there needs to be a type conversion if the expected type is a different one.
 For basic types like `bool`, `int`, `float` and `str` converters are built in to this library.
-If you want to use other types you have to specify how the sctring input can be converted to your type using the `converter` attribute of the `Argument` constructor like so:
+If you want to use other types you have to specify how the string input can be converted to your type using the `converter` attribute of the `Argument` constructor like so: